GeethuEbby/weather-based-ride-suggestions/README.md

 ## Problem Statement:

+With the advancement of technology, it is possible to forecast weather almost accurately.
+By taking advantage of this scenario, we should be able to assist daily commuters to conveniently schedule their travels in advance.

 The objective of Mobility Recommendation – Dashboard is to generate a dashboard for a traveller.
 He can access weekly weather information, see any notifications arising due to inclement weather, choose vehicle recommendations and pre-book a vehicle for the day, see profile information and can access a vehicle scheduler.
 Vehicles are recommended for days of inclement weather and based on the passenger’s fuel preference.

 ## Experimental Set Up: